Disclaimer: This is Untrue.

 * "NMDA Receptor in Wikipedia" https://en.wikipedia.org/wiki/NMDA_receptor

-In (2), when electric charge in the cell body of the left presynaptic neuron became positive and Sodium ions reach the left axon terminal, the electric potential of the left axon terminal rises, Voltage-Gated Calcium (Ion) Channels open and Calcium ions flow in.
+In (2), when the electric charge in the cell body of the left presynaptic neuron becomes positive and the signal reaches the axon terminal, the electrical potential rises.
+This triggers the Voltage-Gated Calcium Channels to open, allowing calcium ions ($\mathrm{Ca}^{2+}$) to flow into the terminal.

-In (4), the Neurotransmitter Vesicle fuse with the presynaptic neuron's phospholipid bilayer and the Neurotransmitters such as glutamic acids are released.
+In (4), the synaptic vesicles fuse with the presynaptic membrane, and neurotransmitters such as glutamate are released into the synaptic cleft.

 2.5.3.2.2 Basic Mechanism of Memorization (Potentiation)

-When some presynaptic neurons transmit signals almost at the same time or repeatedly to a postsynaptic neuron, efficiency of the transmission between the neurons at specific synapses rises, being called "potentiation," mediated by Ligand-Gated Cation (positive ion) Channels with NMDA Receptors and AMPA Receptor-containing vesicles.
-This is the basic mechanism of memorization.
+When multiple presynaptic neurons transmit signals almost simultaneously or repeatedly to a single postsynaptic neuron, the transmission efficiency at those specific synapses increases.
+This phenomenon is called "potentiation," and it is primarily mediated by NMDA receptors (ligand-gated cation (positive ion) channels) and AMPA receptor-containing vesicles.
+This process serves as the fundamental mechanism of memorization.

 * "Long-Term Potentiation in Wikipedia" https://en.wikipedia.org/wiki/Long-term_potentiation